 Throw blankets are pretty much essential here, and they come in so many different designs and textures: woollen, knitted, herringbone weave, fringed, or fluffy.
 Drape a throw over the corner of your bed or an armchair to lend instant warmth to your bedroom — it’s a great way to make an impact for a very small investment.
 And once you’ve built up a collection of gorgeous throws and blankets, don’t hide them away.
 Roll them up and display them in a decorative basket for a chic way to add texture to your bedroom oasis.

-Similarly, cushions are your shortcut to creating a comfortable feel in your bedroom: a pile of cushions on your bed, a chair or bench, or even in a corner on the floor, is an invitation to sit back and relax, leaving your stresses and strains at the door.
+Similarly, cushions are your shortcut to creating a comfortable feel in your bedroom: a pile of pillows on your bed, a chair or bench, or even in a corner on the floor, is an invitation to sit back and relax, leaving your stresses and strains at the door.
 We love a small collection of cushions (odd numbers are good) in different colors and patterns that work well together.
-At Knot Home, we’ve put together pillow packs designed to do just that — so you can scatter them around with confidence.
+At Knot Home, we’ve put together pillow packs designed to do just that — so you can get one of these bundles of cushions online, and scatter them around with confidence.

 #4 Build a Cozy Reading Corner